-- 1 Positive Battery (+) Post (Covered With Protective Cap) - 2 Negative Battery Post (-)
+- 1 Positive (+) Post (Covered With Protective Cap) - 2 Negative (-) Post

-- Take care to avoid the radiator cooling fan whenever the hood is raised.
+• Take care to avoid the radiator cooling fan whenever the hood is raised.
 It can start anytime the ignition switch is ON.
-You can be injured by moving fan blades. - Remove any metal jewelry such as rings, watch bands and bracelets that could make an inadvertent electrical contact.
+You can be injured by moving fan blades.

+- Remove any metal jewelry such as rings, watch bands and bracelets that could make an inadvertent electrical contact.
 You could be seriously injured. - Batteries contain sulfuric acid that can burn your skin or eyes and generate hydrogen gas which is flammable and explosive.
 Keep open flames or sparks away from the battery. - 1.
-Set the parking brake, shift the transmission into gear and turn the ignition to OFF/LOCK. - 2.
-Turn off the heater, radio, and all unnecessary electrical accessories.

-- 3. Remove the protective cover over the positive (+) battery post.
-To remove the cover pull upward on the cover. - 4.
-If using another vehicle to jump-start the battery, park the vehicle within the jumper cables reach, set the parking brake and make sure the ignition is OFF.
+Apply the parking brake, shift the automatic transmission into PARK and turn the ignition to LOCK. - 2.
+Turn off the heater, radio, and all unnecessary electrical accessories. - 3.
+Remove the protective cover over the positive (+) battery post.
+To remove the cover, push the locking tab and pull upward on the cover. - 4.
+If using another vehicle to jump-start the battery, park the vehicle within the jumper cables reach, apply the parking brake and make sure the ignition is OFF.